localstack/docs/content/en/getting-started/auth-token/index.md

 ### Missing Credentials

-You need to provide either an Auth Token or an API Key to start the LocalStack Pro image successfully.
+You need to provide either an Auth Token to start the LocalStack Pro image successfully.
-You can find your Auth Token or API Key on the [Auth Token page](https://app.localstack.cloud/workspace/auth-token) or the [Legacy API Key page](https://app.localstack.cloud/workspace/api-keys) in the LocalStack Web Application.
+You can find your Auth Token on the [Auth Tokens page](https://app.localstack.cloud/workspace/auth-tokens) in the LocalStack Web Application.

 If you are using the `localstack` CLI, you can set the `LOCALSTACK_AUTH_TOKEN` environment variable to your Auth Token or use the following command to set it up: